Online Doctor of Education (Ed.D.) Programs

 The Benefits of Earning an EdD Degree

 The EdD degree prepares individuals to assume leadership positions in a variety of education-related and non-education settings in both the public and the private sector.
-Examples include K-12 schools, colleges and universities, non-profit organizations, childcare centers, and human resources departments.
 EdD graduates can work as university or college deans, secondary school principals, school district superintendents, teachers, education researchers, or leaders in education non-profit organizations and government agencies.
-In many cases, students of EdD programs already work in education administration, leadership, or program development, and would like to gain the knowledge and skills necessary to take on more responsibility in their current role, or advance to a different role within their field.
+In many cases, students of EdD programs already work in education administration, leadership, program development, or student affairs and would like to gain the knowledge and skills necessary to take on more responsibility in their current role, or advance to a different role within their field.

 Completing an EdD degree may help students obtain advanced jobs in fields that are experiencing steady growth.
-For example, according to the Bureau of Labor Statistics (bls.gov), education administrators for elementary and secondary schools, such as elementary and high school principals and school district superintendents, made a median annual salary of $94,390 in 2017, while their expected job growth rate is the same as the national average (bls.gov).
-Post-secondary education administrators, which include college deans, presidents, and chancellors, made a median annual salary of $92,360 in 2017.
+For example, according to the Bureau of Labor Statistics (bls.gov), elementary, middle school, and high school principals earned a median salary of $96,400 annually in 2019, while their expected job growth rate is the same as the national average (bls.gov).
+The mean annual wage for education administrators at the primary and secondary school levels, which include not only principals but also district superintendents, was $100,340 as of May 2019.
+Post-secondary education administrators, which include college deans, presidents, and chancellors, made a median annual salary of $95,410 per year in 2019.
 (Note: Salaries are highly dependent on geography, position, and educational and work experience, and national average growth rate estimates can vary year over year.)
 Earning an EdD may help individuals interested in becoming leaders in education or other fields gain the knowledge and skills necessary to increase their job opportunities and salary potential.

 Note: Licensure for teachers and principals typically does not require a Doctor of Education degree and, therefore, EdD programs may not prepare students for licensure.
 Consequently, students interested in earning licensure as a principal should contact their state’s board of education for the most up-to-date information on licensing requirements.